vmouchakis/Brainaic/README.md

 ## TODO:
 - [ ] Add support for other models
     https://github.com/ChristopherKing42/llama/tree/patch-1 - LLAMA 7B ADDED
 - [ ] Add more tasks.
 Right now only querying over files is supported.
-Chat-based funcionality using Llama will be added
+Chat-based functionality using Llama will be added
 - [ ] Add memory
 - [x] Llama model is very slow.
 Make it faster. - Fixed, can be better though.